nourani/Seafloor_SSVM/README.md

 ## How to compile the code?
 Simple!
-Just run the script compile.sh.
+Just run the script `./compile.sh` .
 The code is developed and tested under Ubuntu 14.04 and the following libraries are required to build the code: gcc, cmake.

 ## How to reproduce the experiments in the paper with the Tasmania Coral Point Count dataset?